 Using JVA’s proprietary tool, the Comprehensive Organizational Assessment (COA), Nora identified areas of capacity building as part of a feasibility study for a capital project.
 As part of the process, she engaged executive directors, staff, volunteers and board members in a series of one-on-one interviews to gather information and to elicit feedback about organization strengths and challenges.
 To make this information digestible and useable, she synthesized data and developed a report highlighting top areas for focus and recommendations for next steps.

 JVA was contracted to conduct multiple community needs assessments as part of the Community Services Block Grant (CSBG) program.
 Helping to inform this work, Nora completed over 20 individual interviews with community stakeholders (“key informants”) to learn about their direct experiences with, perceptions of, and suggestions for programming.
 This data, along with information from focus groups and community surveys, helped to illuminate a recommended direction for future funding use.

 Nora has a bachelor’s degree in history from Occidental College.
 Her focus was on Eastern European studies, as well as women’s and gender studies.
 She has continued studies at Colorado Mesa University in marketing, communications, business and public relations.
 Nora has also participated in numerous personal and professional development courses.

-Nora is a board member for Foster Alumni Mentors (FAM) and Kids Aid.
-She also has served as a member of the allocations review committee for the United Way of Mesa County.
+Nora is board president for Foster Alumni Mentors (FAM) and treasurer for Kids Aid, The Backpack Program.
+She is also a current member of The Giving Club and has served as a member of the allocations review committee for the United Way of Mesa County.